sharklang/sharklang/README.md

 ### Discover more of Sharklang opinionated design and join the work !

-Some design choices of Sharklang are very opinionated and the resulting software development factory is preset with many things.
-Deployment to GKE with ready to use pipeline and topology, code and requirement management processes, strict controls at compile time, code style/formatting, and then of course the generated code and the underlying runtime platform.
+Some design choices of Sharklang are very opinionated and the resulting software development factory is preset with many things:

+ - Deployment to GKE with ready to use pipeline and topology (people call that "cloud native" these days)
+ - Code and requirement management processes
+ - Strict controls at compile time
+ - Code style/formatting
+ - and then of course the generated code and the underlying runtime platform.

 All can be customized by a DSL specialist, but not by a developer.
 This makes it a ready to use, framed/constrained, and thus efficient development environment, but with what might appear like a lack of flexibility.
-This is thus suited for large enterprise software development teams, that can afford to have a method and architecture R&D team that does the customization in a centralized controlled way, and that otherwise needs top standardization of code to ensure maintainability.
-And that allows to have all other developers focus on business rules and alignment to requirements.
+This is thus suited for large enterprise software development teams, that can afford to have a method and architecture R&D team that does the DSL customization in a centralized controlled way.
+Such large teams otherwise need top standardization of code to ensure maintainability, which Sharklang offers.
+That allows to have developers focus on business rules and alignment to requirements, and not on technical problems.

 So using DSLs allows to hit several birds with the same stone: